BMW X1 vs MINI Aceman

 The MINI Aceman responds with a Electric making 160kW and 330Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 7.1 seconds.

 The MINI Aceman has the clear power advantage at 160kW vs 115kW.
+In the real-world sprint, the MINI Aceman is 1.9s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort